carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 Parameters:

-- `image` string with the Registry + Repository of the OCI Image
+- `image` string with the Full Qualified Image Reference
 - `expression` string with the Regular Expression that is being matched

 Return: